leonpalafox/leonpalafox.github.io/_pages/publications.md

 * Nasimul Noman, Leon Palafox, and Hitoshi Iba.
 Reconstruction of Gene Regulatory Networks from Gene Expression Data Using Decoupled Recurrent Neural Network Model.
 In Natural Computing and Beyond SE - 8, volume 6, pages 93-103.
 Springer Japan, 2013.

 * Nasimul Noman, Leon Palafox, and Hitoshi Iba.
 Inferring Genetic Networks with a Recurrent Neural Network Model Using Differential Evolution.
 In Nikola Kasabov, editor, Springer Handbook of Bio-/Neuroinformatics SE - 22, pages 355-373.
 Springer Berlin Heidelberg, 2014.

+* Scheidt, S. P., L. F. Palafox, C. W. Hamilton, and J. R. Zimbelman.
+"Automated Detection of Transverse Aeolian Ridges on Mars Using Convolutional Neural Networks and a Field-Based Terrestrial Orthoimage Training Set."
+In Fourth Annual International Planetary Dunes Workshop, vol. 1843, p.
+8047.
+2015.

+* Palafox, L. F., A. M. Alvarez, and C. W. Hamilton.
+"Automated Detection of Impact Craters and Volcanic Rootless Cones in Mars Satellite Imagery Using Convolutional Neural Networks and Support Vector Machines."
+In Lunar and Planetary Science Conference, vol. 46, p.
+2316.
+2015.

+* Avalos-Gauna, Edgar and Palafox, L.F.
+"Heat Transfer Coefficient Prediction of a Porous Material by Implementing a Machine Learning Model on a CFD Data Set."
+In Proceedings of the 6th International Conference of Fluid Flow, Heat and Mass Transfer (FFHMT'19), 2019